-With the increased likelihood that your business will face a cyber attack eventually, it is important that you have a robust cybersecurity system in place to guard against this.
+With the increased likelihood that your business will face a cyber attack eventually, you must have a robust cybersecurity system in place to guard against this.
 However, your business can not be completely secure without a full understanding of the cybersecurity challenges and threats that you are expected to face in 2020.
-Discussed below are six of the cybersecurity challenges that you will have to reckon with this year as you work to secure your business.

 1) EVOLVING RANSOMWARE STRATEGIES